lukesalamone/deep-q-trading-agent/README.md

 # NumQ

 The Jeong paper experiments with three architectures for trading.
-The first and simplist of these architectures is called NumQ which uses a single branch of fully-connected layers to determine both the action to take and the ratios for those actions.
+The first and simplest of these architectures is called NumQ which uses a single branch of fully-connected layers to determine both the action to take and the ratios for those actions.
 Its structure is shown below:

 ![numq architecture](src/img/numq.png)